HamRadioTools/hamradio_tools/docs/protocol/filter-blacklist.md

 - The blacklist engine protects the cluster from abusive content.
 - Filtering rules protect the cluster from irrelevant or low-quality content.

-Having them in the same article makes sense because:
+Having them in the base design makes sense because:

 - They form a single coherent ingress processing pipeline.
 - Implementations reference one another.